Disabled Motoring UK

-Disabled Motoring UK is a non-governmental organization founded in the UK in 1922 and was recently known as Mobilise.
+Disabled Motoring UK is a non-governmental organisation founded in the UK in 1922 and was recently known as Mobilise.
 It is a campaigning charity for disabled drivers, passengers, and blue badge holders in the United Kingdom.
 Disabled Motoring UK lobbies the government and businesses to improve parking, access, and refuelling services for disabled people.

 Disabled Motoring UK does not just campaign for motorists but also supports scooter and wheelchair users, as well as the families and carers of disabled people.

 History

 Disabled Motoring UK was formed as the Mobilise Organisation in 2005 from the merger of the Disabled Drivers' Motor Club (founded in 1922) and the Disabled Drivers' Association (founded in 1948 as the Invalid Tricycle Association).
 The DDMC was formed by seven ex-World War I veterans (with just six legs between them).
 The DDMC was a campaigning organisation from the very beginning and, even in the 1920s, it led a campaign to ensure that disabled drivers were permitted to drive cars as the Government had proposed banning them from obtaining licences in the Road Traffic Bill.
 It was one of the first, if not the first, organisation of disabled people, entirely run by disabled people.

 The DDA began its life when the founder, O.A Denley ("Denny"), was paralysed from the waist down after contracting polio.
 Denny had to leave the Royal Navy and his dream to visit Switzerland appeared to be over.
 However, in 1947 he decided not to let his disability stop his fulfilling a lifelong ambition and set about conquering the Swiss Alps.